-We are offering (i) 539,000 units, each unit consisting of one share of our common stock and one Series E Warrant to purchase one share of our common stock and (ii) 2,238,777 pre-funded units, each pre-funded unit consisting of one pre-funded warrant to purchase one share of our common stock and one Series E Warrant to purchase one share of our common stock.
-The share of common stock and accompanying Series E Warrant included in each unit will be issued separately and will be immediately separable upon issuance, and the pre-funded unit will be issued separately and will be immediately separable upon issuance.
+We are offering (i) up to 1,700,680 units, each unit consisting of one share of our common stock and one Series E Warrant to purchase one share of our common stock and one Series E Warrant to purchase one share of our common stock and one Series E Warrant to purchase one share of our common stock and one Series E Warrant to purchase one share of our common stock.
+For each pre-funded unit we sell, the number of units we are offering will be decreased on a one-for-one basis.
+The share of common stock and accompanying Series E Warrant included in each unit will be issued separately and will be immediately separable upon issuance, and the pre-funded warrant to purchase one share of common stock and the accompanying Series E Warrant included in each pre-funded unit will be issued separately and will be immediately separable upon issuance.
 The units and pre-funded units will not be issued or certificated.
-We are also registering the shares of common stock included in the units and the shares of common stock issuable from time to time upon exercise of the pre-funded warrants included in pre-funded units and Series E Warrants included in the units and the pre-funded units offered hereby.
+We are also registering the shares of common stock included in the units and the shares of common stock issuable from time to time upon exercise of the pre-funded warrants included in pre-funded units and Series E Warrants included in the units offered hereby.

 We have authorized 155,000,000 shares of capital stock, par value \$0.0001 per share, of which 150,000,000 are shares of common stock and 5,000,000 are shares of "blank check" preferred stock.
-On September 19, 2019, there were 1,399,271 shares of common stock, 17,303 shares of Series B Preferred Stock and 37,025 shares of Series C Preferred Stock issued and outstanding.
-We currently have 20,000 shares of preferred stock designated as Series A Preferred Stock, 500,000 shares of preferred stock designated as Series B Preferred Stock, 1,172,000 shares of preferred stock designated as Series D Convertible Preferred Stock (the "Series D Preferred Stock").
+On September 11, 2019, there were 1,398,271 shares of common stock, 17,303 shares of Series B Preferred Stock and 37,806 shares of Series C Preferred Stock issued and outstanding.
+We currently have 20,000 shares of preferred stock designated as Series A Preferred Stock, 500,000 shares of preferred stock designated as Series B Preferred Stock designated as Series D Preferred Stock (the "Series D Preferred Stock").
 The authorized and unissued shares of common stock and the authorized and undesignated shares of preferred stock are available for issuance without further action by our stockholders, unless such action is required by applicable law or the rules of any stock exchange on which our securities may be listed.
 Unless approval of our stockholders is so required, our board of directors does not intend to seek stockholder approval for the issuance and sale of our common stock or preferred stock.